Planck 2018 results. VI. Cosmological parameters: Internal consistency of model parameters

 \section{Internal consistency of \boldlcdm\ model parameters}

 In this section we briefly discuss a couple of curious features of the \planck\ data that lead to moderate tensions in parameter consistency tests.
 We first discuss how parameters vary between high and low multipoles, and the relevant features in the power spectra that may be responsible for these shifts.
-We then discuss the related issue of how the full multipole range appears to prefer more lensing than predicted by \lcdm\ fits.
+We then discuss the related issue of how the full multipole range appears to prefer more lensing than predicted by \lcdm\ fits. \rep{We end this section with a discussion of systematic uncertainties.}